Goldman Sachs says dragged-out Brexit is doing deeper damage to UK economy

 Bank of England Governor Mark Carney said in February that Britain had lost around 1.5 percent of GDP compared with the central bank’s expectations before the referendum.
 Carney said this month that uncertainty facing British businesses has gone “through the roof” due to Brexit.

-Capital expenditure by businesses has been particularly subdued, Goldman said, and strong employment data masks a deepening misallocation of resources to labor rather than capital which will ultimately make the economy less efficient.
+Capital expenditure by businesses has been particularly subdued, Goldman said, and strong employment data masks a deepening misallocation of resources to labour rather than capital which will ultimately make the economy less efficient.

 Since the referendum, firms have hired workers rather than invest in capital, Goldman economists said.

-“The balance between weaker demand for workers and a shorter supply of workers bears the hallmarks of a Brexit-induced labor market shock,” Goldman economists said.
+“The balance between weaker demand for workers and a shorter supply of workers bears the hallmarks of a Brexit-induced labour market shock,” Goldman economists said.

-Low investment combined with a tight labor market are likely to hurt the economy’s overall efficiency and thus “accentuate the chronic underperformance of UK productivity,” they added.
+Low investment combined with a tight labour market are likely to hurt the economy’s overall efficiency and thus “accentuate the chronic underperformance of UK productivity,” they added.

 Britain’s productivity has lagged that of the U.S., Germany, and France, for the past decade.